JoseMMorales/Animation.CSS3/README.md

 # **Animation.CSS3**

 This repo is an exercise based on applying animations and transitions with HTML, CSS3 and Flexbox.
-We should use KeyFrames to set up fadeIn, order and visibility to meet outcome requested by steps in the exercise.
+We should use Keyframes to set up fade In, order and visibility to meet outcome requested by steps in the exercise.

 ## **Exercise requirements**